 "Officers," said Vance quietly, not waiting for the babble to die down.
-"This afternoon, at three o'clock, we will boost from Unification Spaceport.
-Before four o'clock we will be dropping, via semiballistic, into the city of Santa Monica.
+"This afternoon, at 3 P.M., we will boost from Unification Spaceport.
+Before 4 P.M. we will be dropping, via semiballistic, into the city of Santa Monica.
 We will proceed eastward down Wilshire Boulevard, securing the city as we go, until we have passed completely through Los Angeles.
-We will commit our entire forces to this operation; all troops, all support personnel, all carriers, all semiballistics, all laser cannon that Space Force has recovered.
-We have twenty-three hundred Elite who can be reassigned on such short notice; allwill be reassigned.
-Plans for the attack will be distributed before nine a.m.
+We will commit our entire forces to this operation; all troops, all support personnel, all carriers, all semiballistics, all laser cannon which Space Force has recovered.
+We have two thousand three hundred Elite who can be reassigned on such short notice; all will be reassigned.
+Plans for the attack will be distributed before 9 A.M.
 By noon I want your written responses delivered to my office, expressing any reservations you may have concerning the course of action."
 By the time he was done speaking complete silence had fallen throughout Strategic Planning.
 Commissionaire Rouen, senior of the Commissionaires present, broke the silence.
 "That's not according to the plans, Mohammed.
 We are going to do a slow roll down from the north-" "Indeed it is not according to the plans," said Vance.
 "I am changing them."
 The woman shook her head, seemed almost amused.
 "Christine won't allow it, Mohammed.
 These plans have been laid for most of a month."
 Vance did not raise his voice.
-"Elite Commander Christine Mirabeau," said Mohammed Vance, "was arrested for treason against the Unification at eight twenty-two this morning."
+"Elite Commander Christine Mirabeau," said Mohammed Vance, "was arrested for treason against the Unification at 8:22 A.M. this morning."
 To their stunned silence, he said, "I want written responses by noon.
 You'd best get to work."
 He left abruptly.

-Christian J. Summers floated in black space, laser cradled in his arms, a tether attaching him to the bulk of the InfoNet Relay Station at his back.
+CHRISTIAN J. SUMMERS floated in black space, laser cradled in his arms, a tether attaching him to the bulk of the InfoNet Relay Station at his back.
 Awaiting the arrival of the Space Force troops.